PRAXIS 2022Building a Better Malaysia

 Please contact Atikah Ishak (email@example.com) for information on sponsoring PRAXIS 2022.

 Day 2 – Tuesday, 4 October 2022

 What can the public and private sectors do to introduce and uphold safeguards for data management?
-Can regulation be synonymous with the benefits of the data economy while preserving user autonomy, or will it stifle innovation?
+Can regulation be synonymous with the benefits of the data economy while preserving user autonomy or will it stifle innovation?

-As we move into the endemic phase, what policy steps can we take to make Malaysia more resilient to shocks while also safeguarding the welfare of vulnerable groups?
-How can we better prepare for future crises?
+As we move into the endemic phase, what policy steps can we take to make Malaysia more resilient to shocks while safeguarding the welfare of vulnerable groups?
+How can we prepare better for future crises?